pyofficial/iqud-rsvp-system/README.md

 The application will be available at `http://127.0.0.1:8000/`

 ## 📌 Features
+- Guest user can check Events
 - User authentication
-- event listing
-- RSVP system for users to attend events
+- RSVP system for loggedin users to attend / Withdraw events
-- Admin panel for event management

 ## 🛠️ Technologies Used
 - Laravel 10
 - MySQL
 - Livewire (for interactive UI components)
 - Bootstarp CSS (for styling)